lewis-prescott-cruk/cypress-interview-exercise/Python/README.md

   * `pyenv install 3.7.4` (you can check that this is still the latest stable version  with `pyenv install --list`)
 * `make`(1)
 * install `pipenv` (the Brewfile will do this on a Mac)
+* make sure you have a sensible Python editor; VS Code recommended, or PyCharm if you have a license for it

 ## Setup